alphagov/govuk_publishing_components/docs/component-wrapper-helper.md

 ### Data and aria

-The `data` and `aria` options must be Ruby hashes of the form that would normally be passed to the `tag` method.
+The `data_attributes` and `aria` options must be Ruby hashes of the form that would normally be passed to the `tag` method.
 For example:

 ```
 <%= render "govuk_publishing_components/components/example", {
-  data: {
+  data_attributes: {
     module: "example-module",
     other_data_attribute: "other",
   },